(Updated May 25, 2026) Saga IT

 FeatureOIEBridgeLinkCommercial Mirth 4.6+

-OIE’s community support works well for experienced teams.
-BridgeLink and commercial Mirth Connect both offer tiered vendor support with defined SLAs.
-We recommend asking for customer references specific to support experiences before committing to either.
+OIE and BridgeLink both offer community support by default.
+Organizations running BridgeLink can purchase vendor-backed services (including support activated through AWS Marketplace) from Innovar Healthcare.
+Commercial Mirth Connect offers tiered vendor support from NextGen with defined SLAs.
+We recommend asking for customer references specific to support experiences before committing to any paid service tier.

 Migration Considerations